viniciusviana73/users-crud-express/README.md

 - [Edit An Existing User](https://user-images.githubusercontent.com/54729152/214446958-eeab62a9-ba90-495e-b556-f5ad415ce13b.png)
 - [Register New User](https://user-images.githubusercontent.com/54729152/214446656-cb1c57b6-e629-429f-81b0-7ddd8b4d949d.png)

-## To run the project
+## Running the project

-### Requisites:
+### Pre-Requisites:
 - Node.js
 - MongoDB
 - Visual Studio Code

-To run this project on your machine, you can clone or download this repository so you will get the files into your computer.
+1. Clone or download this repository so you will get the files into your computer.

-After that, open the project folder on VSCode, then open the terminal.
+2. Open the project folder on VSCode, then open the terminal.

-So, run this command to install all the dependencies:
+3. Run the ***npm install*** command to install all the dependencies.

-    npm install

 Express, mongoose, axios, hbs, and all dependencies is going to be downloaded after you run this cmd.
 You can check dependencies on package.json, at the line 26: